 My research and 25+ years’ experience in the careers industry revealed that NOT having a cover letter may ruin your chances, but HAVING a strong cover letter will never hurt your chances.

 Are you willing to risk skipping the cover letter and take the chance that the people you’ve sent your resume to won’t care?

 My advice?
 It just makes sense to include one.
-Take the time to write customized cover letters for each job.
-And make sure they’re memorable and further support your personal brand and market your potential value, beyond your resume.
+Take the time to write customized cover letters each time you send out your resume.
+And make sure they’re memorable, further support your personal brand and market your potential value, beyond your resume.

-The vast majority of jobs, especially at the top executive level (VP, EVP, C-suite, President, General Manager, etc.), are often not advertised anywhere.
+The vast majority of executive jobs, especially at the top executive level (VP, EVP, C-suite, President, General Manager, etc.), are often not advertised anywhere.
 They don’t come through job boards.
 They come through networking into “hidden” jobs at the companies and organizations you’re targeting.

 Assuming that your main job search strategy is networking – NOT hitting job boards hard – you’ll be sending your targeted resume to various select people.
 You’ll need to introduce it with some kind of cover letter – whether you snail-mail it or email it.